knguyen0222/hm-fashion-consumer-trends/README.md

 **Finding 1: H&M is fundamentally a women's brand** Ladieswear generates $587K in revenue, which is more than triple Divided ($189K) and more than ten times Menswear ($48K).
-Despite marketing to everyone, H&M's business is built on female customers.
+Even though they market to everyone, H&M's business is built on female customers.
 Their menswear and children's lines, both in store and online, are not significant revenue drivers.
-If H&M were to refocus their entire brand strategy around their actual core customer, women, they would likely see even stronger returns.
-The data makes it clear that this is where H&M wins.
+If H&M were to refocus their entire brand strategy around their actual core customer, which are women, they would see even stronger returns.
+The data makes it clear that this is where H&M dominates.
 ![Finding 1](Finding1.png)

 **Finding 2: Black is overwhelmingly the #1 color**